-China's Hubei reports no new coronavirus cases outside Wuhan
+China's Hubei reports no new coronavirus cases outside city of Wuhan

 As new cases dwindle in China, attention has turned to potential infections arriving from overseas.

-Authorities in Beijing, Shanghai and Guangdong have all vowed to quarantine travelers from countries hit the hardest by the coronavirus, which Beijing identified as South Korea, Japan, Iran and Italy.
+Authorities in Beijing, Shanghai and Guangdong have all vowed to quarantine travellers from countries hit the hardest by the coronavirus, which Beijing identified as South Korea, Japan, Iran and Italy.

 The overall accumulated number of confirmed cases in mainland China stood at 80,552 as of Thursday.